Chile's presidential race heads to a runoff between a communist and a pro-Trump conservative

 Taking a page from the playbook of President Javier Milei in neighboring Argentina, he vows to shrink the public payroll, eliminate government ministries, slash corporate taxes and get rid of regulations.

-He says he’ll make a staggering $6 billion in spending cuts over 18 months — a bid which, even if far-fetched, appeals to voters disconcerted by repeated fiscal deficits in a country long hailed as a regional success story for extreme laissez-faire economics.
+He says he’ll make a staggering $6 billion in spending cuts over 18 months — a bid which, even if far-fetched, appeals to voters disconcerted by Chile's repeated fiscal deficits.

 “The money disappears, the left spends it I don’t know what, human rights, and I can barely afford rent,” said Jorge Ruiz, 48, a cab driver who voted for Kast.

-Chile’s 2% deficit this year pales in comparison to the economic woes elsewhere in the region — like in Argentina, where President Trump recently helped halt a currency crisis.

-But the repeated deficits are rare for a country long hailed as a regional success story for extreme laissez-faire economics, a model established by Gen. Augusto Pinochet and sustained for decades after his bloody dictatorship’s downfall.
+Although the 2% deficit this year pales in comparison to the economic woes elsewhere in the region — such as Argentina, where President Trump recently helped halt a currency crisis — it's rare in a country long hailed as a regional success story for its dedication to extreme laissez-faire economics.

+It was Gen. Augusto Pinochet who first established that model, ensuring it lived on decades after the fall of his brutal dictatorship in 1990.
+Kast, whose brother served as a minister under Pinochet, has defended aspects of his legacy.

+That dark chapter of Chile's history also lives on, experts say, in the nation's anxiety over security.